nightroman/Invoke-Build/README.md

     Invoke-Build

-You should see the build process (testing) output.
-If the last message starts with *"Build completed"* then ignore all errors and warnings, they are intentional.
+You should see output of the build process, testing in this case.
+If the last message starts with *"Build completed"* then ignore all errors and warnings, failures are tested as well and their issues are counted and reported.

     Build completed with errors.
 116 tasks, 26 errors, 1 warnings, 00:00:09.5316167

-This is it, the script is ready to build scripts.
+This is it, Invoke-Build is ready to build scripts.
 If building existing scripts is all that you need then you are done.
-Otherwise to learn the basics in order to create your own scripts read the
+Otherwise, in order to learn the basics and create your own scripts, read the
 [Script Tutorial](https://github.com/nightroman/Invoke-Build/wiki/Script-Tutorial).

 ## Next Steps